KarolisPetrovskis/Nightmare/docs/Feedback.md

 # YAML

 - /payments/refund uses payment id to refund but nowhere in class diagram its saved so such an operation is not possible unless we can get the payment id from the completed order.
 - The provided endpoints were well-implemented and covered the basic CRUD operations effectively.
 However, for more complex objects, it would have been beneficial to include endpoints that allow retrieving or updating parts of an object rather than always requiring full object manipulation.
 This would make working with nested or composite entities more flexible and reduce overhead when only partial updates or queries are needed.
 - No endpoints provided for super admin functionality.
+- Instead of having "user" in the yaml like class diagram we have "employee" - a mismatch
+- Yaml references menu when no such direct class exists in the class diagram
+- In /appointments post it is unclear what name is, the example values is "string" which is uninformative and the class diagram does not hava a field with the name of "name".
+The example given in yamls example value field is "string".
+- Some deletes include nid in their endpoint some use body to pass the nid - inconsitent methodologies.
+- In post /businesses 409 response say that a business already exists meaning that business names have to be unique which is unrealistic as there can be business with the same name in the real world.
+- In /empoyees post an employee can be created without a password as it is not required.
+- Order creation yaml has order_details but in class diagram order doesn't have order details
+- In vat put, id is not part of the endpoint nor the body, although it does show that it is required.